yung-megafone/PulsPI/README.md

 ![Status](https://img.shields.io/badge/Status-Active-brightgreen?style=for-the-badge)

-**PulsPI** is a Raspberry Pi Pico–based environmental and system monitoring project focused on real-time telemetry, local display output, and extensible control logic.
+**PulsPI** is a Raspberry Pi Pico–based environmental and system monitoring project focused on real-time telemetry, local display output, and extensible control logic for embedded monitoring tasks.
 It is designed to run reliably on both **Pico W** (with optional networking) and **standard Pico** hardware.

-At its core, PulsPI acts as a small, stateful monitoring appliance rather than a one-shot display script.
+At its core, PulsPI behaves as a small, stateful monitoring appliance rather than a one-shot display script.

 ---